 With the results obtained in the emissions models, two scenarios were projected: The Business as Usual Trend and the Conditional NDC Scenario.
 The allocation was based on simulation scenarios from the EPS Mexico considering the Conditional NDC Scenario for year 2020.
-This selection resulted in the following participation for each sector: 19% for the electricity generation sector; 22% for the transport sector; 17% for the industry sector; 10% for the oil & gas sector; 8% for the buildings sector; 6% for the waste sector; 16% for the agriculture sector; and, 2% for the LULUCF sector.
+This selection resulted in the following participation for each sector: 19% for the electricity generation sector; 22% for the transport sector; 17% for the industry sector; 10% for the oil & gas sector; 8% for the buildings sector; and, 2% for the LULUCF13 sector.
 Taking into consideration a constant allocation for each sector, in the next table (Table 5) and figures (Figures 4 and 5) it is possible to observe the proportion of each sector and its 2°C and 1.5°C carbon budget.